-Interstitial lung disease (ILD) is a group of disorders that leads to scarring, called fibrosis, in the lung tissue.
+Interstitial lung disease (ILD) is a group of disorders that lead to scarring (fibrosis) and inflammation in the lung tissue.
 It affects the space around the small air sacs of the lung.
 Other parts of the lungs may be affected as these diseases worsen.

 Injury or illness can cause inflammation in the lungs and airways.
-Inflammation stimulates a process to rebuild injured tissue.
-With ILD, this inflammation and tissue building does not stop.
-Over time, the excess tissue building leads to fibrosis in the lungs.
-The fibrosis makes it difficult for oxygen to pass from the lung tissue to the blood vessels in the lungs.
+This stimulates a process to rebuild injured tissue.
+This process does not stop in people with ILD.
+Over time, the excess tissue that is built leads to fibrosis in the lungs.
+This makes it hard for oxygen to pass from the lung tissue to the blood vessels in the lungs.
 This decreases the amount of oxygen available to the body.

-The inflammation and tissue building process may begin or go unchecked because of:
+This process may begin or go unchecked because of:

-Sometimes, the exact reason for the abnormal tissue building process is unknown.
+In some people, the exact cause of the abnormal tissue building process is not known.

 Copyright © Nucleus Medical Media, Inc.

-The most common symptom of ILD is shortness of breath that worsens with time.
-Breathing problems occur with activity and at rest.
+The main problem is shortness of breath that worsens with time.
+Breathing problems happen with activity and when at rest.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-ILD may be suspected based on this information.
+This may be enough to suspect the diagnosis.

 Treatment depends on the cause of ILD.
 Lung damage cannot be reversed.
-The goal of treatment is to slow progression of the disease.
-Damage to the lungs is permanent and cannot be reversed, but treatment will help to ease symptoms and improve quality of life.
+The goal of treatment is to manage symptoms, slow the disease, and improve quality of life.
 Choices are:

 American Lung Association